How to Extract Text from a PDF

 Acrobat's text extraction generally handles multi-column layouts and tables better than browser-based tools, though the results still depend on the PDF's structure.

-Why multi-column layouts extract poorly
+Why multi-column and table layouts extract poorly

 - Multi-column layouts — the columns may extract as alternating lines rather than column by column.